Skip to content

 2. Stack — “What language, framework, and runtime? (e.g. TypeScript / Next.js / Node 22)” 2b.
 Stack profile (optional) — Offer: swift, typescript-vue, node-service, or none.
 If chosen, merge the matching fragment from profiles/<name>.md into generated CONVENTIONS.md.

 3. Commands — “What commands do you use for: run, test, build, lint?”
 3b.
-Preflight (optional) — “What single command runs your full local green stack (test + lint + build)?
-If you don’t have one, we’ll chain your Test + Lint + Build answers into a Preflight row in the Commands table.”
+Preflight (optional) — “What command runs test, lint, and build together?
+If none, chain Test + Lint + Build into one Preflight row.”

 4. Architecture — “Key modules and relationships in 1–2 sentences.”